secar600/secar-documents/source/vacuum_system.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To vent the Wien filter chambers:
-[Fernando: you have an "open RV-D1612" step in this procedure that I don't see - is that the pneumatic valve?]

 - Close the up- and downstream beamline gate valves that separate the filter from the rest of the beamline.
 - If the Wien filter high voltage or the Wien filter dipole magnet are on, **ask an authorized Wien Filter Operator to turn them off** (see FRIB-M41600-PR-001005).